fangq/mcx/README.txt

 Migration in 3D Turbid Media Accelerated by Graphics Processing Units," Optics Express, vol. 17, issue 22, pp. 20178-20190 (2009).

+[2] Leiming Yu, Fanny Nina-Paravecino, David Kaeli, Qianqian Fang, \
+"Scalable and massively parallel Monte Carlo photon transport simulations \
+for heterogeneous computing platforms," J. Biomed.
+Opt.
+23(1), 010504 (2018).

-If you use MCX in your research, the author of this software would like you to cite the above paper in your related publications.
+If you use MCX in your research, the author of this software would like you to cite the above papers in your related publications.

 Links: